NicolaGiardino/Sifive_HiFive_RevB_Projects/src/README.md

     sections.h

-and all the directory src/include/drivers have been forked from the repo cinco from WesternDigital
+and all the directory src/include/drivers have been forked from the repo cinco from WesternDigital.

+They are now being used as a starting point for my version of the HAL.